Alexander Livingstone Bruce: Later life

-Livingstone Bruce's chosen instrument to turn round the estate's fortunes in the 1930s was Captain Kincaid-Smith, who negotiated a contract to supply its tobacco to West Africa.
-In order to fulfil the contract, Kincaid-Smith resorted to preventing tenants from growing food crops and expelling those who failed to meet their quotas, both illegal actions, and to underpaying them for the tobacco grown.
-This was reminiscent of William Jervis Livingstone and, as was the case with in 1915 with Livingstone, Kincaid-Smith paid the price of following Bruce's instructions while Bruce escaped official censure.
+In the 1930s, Livingstone Bruce hatched a new scheme to reverse the fortunes of his enterprise, through his new manager, Captain Kincaid-Smith, who negotiated a contract to supply tobacco grown at Magomero to West Africa.
+In order to fulfil the contract, Kincaid-Smith resorted to preventing tenants from growing food crops and expelling those who failed to meet their quotas, both of which constituted illegal actions, as well as underpaying them for the tobacco grown.
+All of this was reminiscent of William Jervis Livingstone and, as was the case with in 1915 with Livingstone, Kincaid-Smith paid the price of following Bruce's instructions while Bruce escaped official censure.
 Rather than allow Kincaid-Smith to provoke an outright revolt, the Nyasaland government ordered his expulsion from Nyasaland in 1939.

-Alexander Livingstone Bruce was reported as living permanently in Edinburgh in 1940, having left Nyasaland and retired, although the date he left is uncertain.
-After the departure of Kincaid-Smith, Bruce gave up the attempt to manage its estates actively, and by 1948 they were described as having many tenants who produced all its crops, as the owner was merely their broker.
+Alexander Livingstone Bruce was reported as living permanently in Edinburgh in 1940, having left Nyasaland and retired, although the date on which he finally departed is uncertain.
+After the departure of Kincaid-Smith, Bruce gave up his attempts to manage its estates actively, and by 1948 they were described as having many tenants who produced all its crops, with the owner essentially functioning as their broker rather than their direct supervisor.

 In 1945, Bruce announced that A L Bruce Estates Ltd wished to sell Magomero.
-A government survey of the estate showed that it had been badly managed and deforested, and its soil had lost fertility.
+A government survey of the estate showed that the land had been badly managed, deforested, and thoroughly degraded, that its soil had lost fertility.
 Nevertheless, the Governor felt it was necessary to buy the land.
-Bruce wanted a figure that would wipe-out its accumulated losses since 1925, but the Governor considered this was excessive, and ended negotiations.
+Bruce wanted a figure that would wipe-out its accumulated losses since 1925, but the Governor considered this asking price to be far too much and promptly ended negotiations.
 In 1947 the company provisionally agreed to sell Magomero to a private buyer at a price of £80,000.
 However, this sale fell through, leaving Bruce feeling outraged.

-A L Bruce Estates Ltd made further substantial losses in 1948 and 1949, and was virtually insolvent.
+A L Bruce Estates Ltd made incured substantial losses in 1948 and 1949, and by the end of that decade was virtually insolvent.
 However, the government's need for land for re-settlement after the 1949 famine caused it to restart negotiations with Bruce.
 Some of the estate was sold to private buyers, but around 75,000 acres was bought by the government in 1952, much of which was of poor quality.
 These land sales made good the past deficits, and before he died in 1954, Alexander Livingstone Bruce saw the completion of the sale of the estate his father had acquired almost 60 years before.
-Although Alexander's daughter, Diana Livingstone Bruce opposed liquidation of the company, and prolonged the process for five years in disputes with other shareholders, the company was wound-up as a solvent entity in 1959.
+Although Alexander's daughter, Diana Livingstone Bruce, opposed the liquidation of the company and prolonged the process for five years in disputes with other shareholders, the company was wound-up as a solvent entity in 1959.